Frequently Asked Questions

 How are nominees named for possible board seats?

 They are nominated by member townships or municipalities or the county commissioners and voted upon by the political subdivisions.
-Interested persons should contact an appointing organization (the Wood County Board of Trustees, or one of the District’s township or municipal members).
+Interested persons should contact an appointing organization (the Wood or Henry County Board of Trustees, or one of The District’s township or municipal members).

 If I am interested in water and sewer services, what should I do?

 If an existing water or sewer line is available, please contact the District’s customer service department for fees and charges.
 The number is 419.354.9090, Option 2.
 You can get a rough idea of the location of existing water or sewer services through our Services web mapping application here — swipe left or right to get to the water and sewer service maps.

 If an existing line is not available, please contact the District’s engineering department at 419.354.9090, Option 4 to discuss options.
 Extensions of existing water or sewer lines can sometimes be originated through petitions submitted by benefiting property owners.
 Petition forms are available here.

 How does the District decide whether to extend a water or sewer line?